 Hartnup disease is caused by a mutation in the sodium-dependent neutral amino acid transporter gene (SLC6A19) that is expressed in kidney and intestinal epithelia.
 It is inherited as an autosomal recessive trait Autosomal Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
 If expression of a trait requires only one copy of a gene (one allele)... read more .

 Small-bowel malabsorption of tryptophan, phenylalanine, methionine, and other monoaminomonocarboxylic amino acids occurs.
-Accumulation of unabsorbed amino acids in the GI tract increases their metabolism by bacterial flora.
+Accumulation of unabsorbed amino acids in the gastrointestinal tract increases their metabolism by bacterial flora.
 Some tryptophan degradation products, including indoles, kynurenine, and serotonin, are absorbed by the intestine and appear in the urine.
 Renal amino acid resorption is also defective, causing a generalized aminoaciduria involving all neutral amino acids except proline and hydroxyproline.
 Conversion of tryptophan to niacinamide is also defective.

-The number and severity of attacks can be reduced by maintaining good nutrition and supplementing the diet with niacin or niacinamide 50 to 100 mg po tid.
-Attacks may be treated with nicotinamide 20 mg po once/day.
+The number and severity of attacks can be reduced by maintaining good nutrition and supplementing the diet with oral niacin or niacinamide 50 to 100 mg 2 times a day.

 |No US brand name|